wundergraph/terraform-provider-cosmo/docs/resources/feature_subgraph.md

 page_title: "cosmo_feature_subgraph Resource - cosmo"
 subcategory: ""
 description: |-
-  this resource handles feature subgraphs.
+  This resource handles feature subgraphs.
 Feature subgraphs are a special type of subgraph that can be used to extend the functionality of the platform.
   They require a base subgraph to be specified and can be used to add additional functionality to the base subgraph based on a specialized schema, that is published to this subgraph.
   For more information on feature subgraphs, please refer to the Cosmo Documentation https://cosmo-docs.wundergraph.com/cli/feature-subgraph.